lambdaclass/lambda_little_distributed_systems_handbook/README.md

 # Lambda little distributed systems handbook
 This a work in progress.
 Many things are wrong, we are correcting them.

 ## Section A.1
 ### A.1.1 - What is Mathematics?
 And Computing?
 ### A.1.2 - What is a distributed system?
 ### A.1.3 - Distributed System's problems
 ### A.1.4 - FLP Impossibility
 The consensus problem involves an asynchronous system of processes, some of which may be unreliable.
 The problem is for the reliable processes to agree on a binary value.
-[It was shown](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf) that every protocol for this problem has the posibility of nondetermination, even with only one faulty process.
+[It was shown](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf) that every protocol for this problem has the possibility of non determination, even with only one faulty process.
 Real systems are subjects to a number of possible faults, such as process crashes, network partitioning, and lost, distorted, or duplicated messages.
 One can even consider more Byzantine types of failures.
 No completely asynchronous consensus protocol can tolerate even a single unannounced process death.
-This important problem has no robust solution without further assumptions about the computing environment or still greater restrictions on the kind of failuers to be tolerated!
+This important problem has no robust solution without further assumptions about the computing environment or still greater restrictions on the kind of failures to be tolerated!

-In a nutshell, the FLP imposibility states we can’t have safety, liveness, full asynchrony, and fault tolerance all at the same time.
+In a nutshell, the FLP impossibility states we can’t have safety, liveness, full asynchrony, and fault tolerance all at the same time.

 ### A.1.5 - CAP theorem
 ### A.1.6 - Recap